 With three different research sites to choose from, choosing the right one to add to your experience at the Namibia Wildlife Sanctuary can be a little daunting.
 However, luckily we are here to help you learn a little more about Kanaan, Neuras, and the Mangetti research sites!

 World famous film star Angelina Jolie visited the Namibian Wildlife Sanctuary on behalf of the Shiloh Jolie-Pitt foundation.

 At the research site, you will stay in luxury tents with bedding provided.
 However, we recommend that you bring your own sleeping bag, especially during the winter.
 Showers have hot water, and electricity is available at in the main building for charging phones and cameras.

 Whilst at the research site there is an opportunity to upgrade your accommodation.
 The upgraded accommodation is in stone built en-suite chalets, shaded by acacia and ebony trees with linen and towels provided.

 The rate for this upgrade is £55 per person per week for a double room and £70 per person per week for a single room.

 Three meals a day are provided.
 Breakfast includes toast and cereal, lunch includes pasta, wraps, burgers or stir-frys, and dinners include meat, fish, vegetables, rice, potatoes and pasta.
 There is also a pizza oven on site, and one night a week volunteers have the chance to make and enjoy their own culinary creations!
 On weekends there is often a braai (barbeque), which is a great chance to socialise and speak to people you may not yet have had the chance to.
-Tea and coffee are freely available throughout the day and other drinks and snacks can be purchased at the Sanctuary.
+Tea and coffee are freely available throughout the day and other drinks and snacks can be purchased.

 Please advise any special dietary requirements on arrival at the project.
 A vegetarian option is available.